wooey/Wooey/docs/fly.rst

 =======================

 How to get Wooey up and running on fly.io.
-This assumes the `wooify` command was run with `app` as the project's name and the fly.io project is named `wooey-test`
+This assumes the `wooify` command was run with `app` as the project's name and the fly.io project is named `wooey-test`.

 Directory Layout
 ----------------

 ::

     app
     ├── app
     │   ├── application files